 All school closings or snow schedules will be announced on the radio stations KLPW, KTUI, KWRE, KWMO, and KSLQ, and on the TV channels KSDK, KMOV, and KTVI after 6:00 a.m.
 Please DO NOT CALL the school.
 Occasionally, school may dismiss early due to inclement weather.
 These announcements will be made on KLPW, KTUI, KWRE, and KSLQ.
 School closing information may be received via text message or email.
 Enroll by logging in to Skyward/Family Access.
 Click on Skylert on the left side of the page.
 Here you can set up how you would like to be notified if school is called off or if there is an emergency.
 If you would like to receive a text, please go to the bottom of the page and put in the cell numbers that you would like to receive texts.

 In many cases, Borgia will elect to have an eLearning Day, instead of a snow day.
-On these days, students are to access assignments on eBackpack and ask questions prior to noon.
+On these days, teachers will have assignments posted by 9 a.m.
+Students are to access assignments on eBackpack and ask questions prior to noon.
 Teachers will reply prior to 3 p.m. eLearning Day assignments are designed to enrich a previously taught lesson, or they will feature a new curricular goal.
 Teachers may require assignments to be turned in after 3 p.m. on the eLearning day, or at the beginning of the next class meeting when regular classes resume.

 We are very proud of our Borgia teams and their many accomplishments.
 We are equally proud of our history of good sportsmanship both on the court or field and in the stands.
 We encourage and enforce positive cheering among our students.
 We ask, in the spirit of high school athletics, that our fans be positive examples of good sports at all times.
 Please do all you can to ensure our name is not tarnished and that the Borgia experience is a positive one for our opposing fans, their teams, their coaches, and the referees, both at home games and away games.